 Goldman Ismail represents asylum seekers fleeing persecution in their home countries in collaboration with the National Immigrant Justice Center (NIJC).
-Our pro bono work includes interviewing witnesses, preparing affidavits, arguing motions, researching country conditions, and representing the asylum seekers in their ultimate merits hearings.
+Our pro bono work includes interviewing witnesses, preparing affidavits, arguing motions, researching country conditions, developing expert testimony, and representing the asylum seekers at their ultimate merits hearings.

 NDIL Settlement Assistance Program

-In partnership with the Chicago Lawyers Committee for Civil Rights, Goldman Ismail attorneys provide free legal services to pro se parties in the U.S. District Court for the Northern District of Illinois regarding settlement, including counseling clients, engaging in settlement negotiations, and appearing at settlement conferences.
+In partnership with the Chicago Lawyers Committee for Civil Rights, Goldman Ismail attorneys provide free legal services to pro se parties in the U.S. District Court for the Northern District of Illinois regarding settlement.
+These services include counseling clients, engaging in settlement negotiations, and appearing at settlement conferences.

 Goldman Ismail attorneys have sought and accepted pro bono appointments to serve as trial and appellate counsel for indigent prisoners in the U.S. District Court for the Northern District of Illinois, as well as the U.S. Court of Appeals for the Seventh Circuit.
-Our legal work has included civil litigation as well as petitions seeking writs of habeas corpus.
-Of particular note, the Firm represented Tyrone Petties in his Section 1983 lawsuit alleging deliberate indifference to his Achilles tendon rupture while incarcerated at Stateville Correctional Center.
-Our advocacy led to a rare en banc re-hearing and reversal of summary judgment by the Seventh Circuit in a landmark August 2016 decision.
+Our legal work has included civil litigation and petitions seeking writs of habeas corpus.
+The Firm represented Tyrone Petties in his Section 1983 lawsuit alleging deliberate indifference to his Achilles tendon rupture while incarcerated at Stateville Correctional Center.
+Our advocacy led to a rare en banc rehearing and reversal of summary judgment by the Seventh Circuit in a landmark August 2016 decision.
 Following the U.S. Supreme Court’s denial of certiorari, the case was favorably settled on remand.

 Goldman Ismail also seeks opportunities to serve its community outside the courtroom.
 Our efforts in recent years have included the following activities: